austinmama/vsrx/vsrx-basics.md

 	![Gateway Appliance Details](images/basics.png)

 2. Run the command `ssh customer-admin@<IP>`.
-The initial password will be the same as *root* password on the server.
+The initial password will be the same as the *root* password on the server.

 To enable the web management GUI, you should run the following command from the CLI: